samuelokunola326/SQL-DB-Migration/README.md

 # sql-challenge

-Data Cleaning/Review

-Review legacy files and identify relationships to be created, and constraints to be put in place to manage data.

-Data Modeling
-Migrate legacy files into a database and create a table schema to properly host data using a Postgre SQL database.
-Then use Quick DBD web tool to create a diagram to visually present the schema of the DB for steakholder consumption.
-Lastly, write a script that creates all necessary tables outlined in the table schema design.
+This was a DB migration project where we reviewed legacy files and identified relationships that needed to be created and constraints that needed to be put in place to maintian the data integrity.
+Then used Quick DBD web tool to create a diagram to visually present the designed schema of the DB for steakholder consumption.
+A script was executed to design the outlined schema to host the data in a Postgre SQL database, the legacy files were then imported into the database.
+After the databse creation and importing was complete, another scripted was used to draw deeper exloratory insights.
+Lastly, we created a connection using python's sqlalchemy library to expand the number of apps the data will be available to for export and analysis.

-Data Analysis
-Translate the questions of steakholders into Actionable queries that could be used to draw insights.

-Data Engineering
-Create a connection using python's sqlalchemy library to access new database.